MatthiasBurger-Coder/onlineShopSkeleton/README.md

 - **Null Object Pattern**: For eliminating null checks by providing special "null" implementations (CartNullObject, CustomerNullObject, OrderNullObject) that implement the domain interfaces (Cart, Customer, OrderLike)
 - **Pipeline Pattern**: For building and executing processing pipelines with a fluent API

-## New Implementations

-The following implementations were recently added and integrated into the system:

-- Relation Management
-  - Domain
-    - CartCustomerAssignment (model), CartOrderAssignment (model)
-    - Ports: CartCustomerAssignmentPort, CartOrderAssignmentPort, CartOrderAssignmentRepositoryPort
-  - Infrastructure
-    - Adapters: CartCustomerAssignmentAdapter, CartOrderAssignmentAdapter
-    - Repository: InMemoryCartOrderAssignmentRepository
-  - Purpose: Manage relationships between carts/customers and carts/orders in memory, with thread-safe collections.

-- Status Assignment Adapters
-  - CartStatusAssignmentAdapter: Assigns and reads CartStateType for a Cart
-  - CustomerStatusAssignmentAdapter: Assigns and reads CustomerStateType for a Customer
-  - OrderStatusAssignmentAdapter: Assigns and reads OrderStateType for an Order

-- Process Configuration (Spring Beans)
-  - CartProcessConfig: Pipelines for CartCreateEvent, CartActiveEvent, CartCloseEvent
-  - CustomerProcessConfig: Pipelines for CustomerCreateEvent and CustomerSuspendEvent
-  - OrderProcessConfig: Pipelines for OrderCreateEvent, OrderPayEvent, OrderDeliverEvent, OrderCancelEvent
-  - Each bean wires the corresponding handlers using the fluent ProcessPipeline API (append, appendIf, andThen).

-- In-memory Repositories
-  - InMemoryCartRepository, InMemoryCustomerRepository, InMemoryOrderRepository
-  - Used by services to persist aggregates during tests/demo without external DB.
-  - InMemoryCartRepository returns `CartNullObject.getInstance()` for unknown IDs and uses `ConcurrentHashMap` for thread safety.

-- Event Handlers (selection)
-  - Cart: OnCartCreateAssignCartStatus, OnCartCreateAssignCustomer, OnCartCreateSaveRepository, OnCartActiveAssignCartStatus, OnCartCloseAssignCartStatus
-  - Customer: OnCustomerCreateAssignActive, OnCustomerCreateSaveRepository, OnCustomerCreateNewCart, OnCustomerSuspendAssignSuspend, OnCustomerSuspendSaveRepository
-  - Order: OnOrderCreateAssignNewState, OnOrderCreateSaveRepository, OnOrderPayAssignPaidState, OnOrderDeliverAssignDeliveredState, OnOrderCancelAssignCanceledState

 ## Code Quality and CI